-Are we sure, for example, that the brain is a sterile, bacteria-free area, or does it have a microbiome?
+Are we certain, for example, that the brain is a sterile, bacteria-free area, or does it have a microbiome?
 This is the object of the incredible intervention at the conference of the US Society of Neuroscience last November 2018.
 A research team from the University of Alabama – Birmingham (UAB), led by Dr. Rosalinda Roberts, showed high resolution microscopic images of the brain of mice and humans.
 These images clearly show bacteria inside astrocytes, the cells that interact with neurons in the brain.

 The first investigations